khadas/khadas_docs/source/vim1/BuildBootLogoForUboot.md

 ### Preparations
 Before you begin, you'll need a bootup picture with the following specs:

-* BMP format, should be either:
+* BMP format, should be:
   * 16bit RGB565 BMP format
 * Resolution <= 1080P (1920 * 1080)